Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: Introduction

-In this Letter, we derive the analytic solution of the causal Wiener filter for a detuned cavity.
-We further present the squeezing for the center-of-mass of an optically trapped mg-scale pendulum (resonance at 280 Hz) near quantum regimes, by applying the Wiener filter to our previous result of the position measurement for gravity sensing \cite{miliG1}.
-The estimated position (momentum) uncertainty is $230\ (14400)$ times the zero-point amplitude $x_{\rm zpf} \ (p_{\rm zpf})$, leading to a purity of about $0.001$.
-This is, to the best of our knowledge, the first demonstration of mechanical squeezing of a macroscopic pendulum, which will lead to test semiclassical gravity due to its low resonance frequency \cite{semiG2}.
-In addition, since the mg scale is close to the smallest mass scale ever used as a gravity source mass \cite{gG1,gG2}, and is in principle measurable \cite{miliG0,miliG1}, our demonstration will pave the way for a new class of experiments where gravitational interaction between massive oscillators in quantum regimes can be achieved.
+Here, we present experimental verification for the conditional squeezing in the center-of-mass of an optically trapped mg-scale pendulum (resonance at 280 Hz) near quantum regimes, by applying causal and anti-causal Wiener filters to the position measurement record previously reported for gravity sensing \cite{miliG1}.
+The verified position (momentum) standard deviation is $36\ (89)$ times the zero-point amplitude $q_{\rm zpf} \ (p_{\rm zpf})$.
+This is, to the best of our knowledge, the first experimental demonstration of mechanical squeezing near quantum regimes using a macroscopic pendulum, whose mass-scale is high enough to measure gravitational interactions \cite{miliG1, gG1}.

-{\it Model and Wiener filter.}--- We consider a detuned cavity comprised of a pendulum of mass $m$ under feedback cooling as shown in Fig.\ \ref{fig1} (a).
-Laser light enters the cavity and receives an intensity shift proportional to the mechanical position, which is read out via direct photo detection and fed back to the pendulum for cooling \cite{matsumoto2016}.
-We analyze the following linearized Hamiltonian in a rotating frame at the laser frequency $\omega_L$